 - The injury led to specific damages that will have a long-lasting or permanent effect

-At DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, we’re passionate about pursuing justice for all our clients.
-We can investigate your potential medical malpractice case to assess the impact of the injury on your life and can help you file a claim and obtain the compensation you need to move forward comfortably and recover from an incident that shouldn’t have occurred.
+At DiPiero Simmons McGinley & Bastress, PLLC, we’re passionate about pursuing justice for all our clients.
+We can investigate your potential case to assess the impact of the injury on your life and can help you file a claim and obtain the compensation you need to move forward comfortably and recover from an incident that shouldn’t have occurred.

 We may be able to assist you in pursuing damages for: